noctisyounis/Slate/Readme.md

 Credits
 ---

+- "Aluth" : *"It is better to place oneself in a complicated situation to learn something useful, than to be in a useless situation to learn something complicated"*
-Ambre B
+- Ambre B
+- "Ryospi" : *Voici la base du projet slate, en espérant que cela pourra vous aider dans vos futurs projets.*
-"Voyager_001"
+- "Voyager_001"
-Zachary Lefèbvre : Salut!
-Merci de reprendre le flambeau.
-Je suis très curieux de voir ce avec quoi vous allez come up :)
+- Zachary Lefèbvre : *Hey!
+Thanks for taking the lead (forced or not), I can't wait to see what you'll come up with :)*